Code of Conduct

 The Code covers:

-• Diversity and Equal Opportunities – the PIRC attaches high value to diversity and working to eliminate unlawful discrimination.
+- Equality, Diversity and Inclusion – the PIRC attaches high value to diversity and working to eliminate unlawful discrimination.
 The Code explains what this means for you.

-• completing the registration form for your personal file
+- completing the registration form for your personnel file

-The Code has two forms attached to it:
+The Code has three forms attached to it:

-1. Declaration of Interests / Secondary employment – Completed forms must be sent to the Head of Corporate Services for consideration, approval and inclusion in personnel files and for inclusion in the PIRC’s Register of Interest if applicable.
+- Declaration of Interests (Appendix A) – Completed forms should be sent to the HR team at HR@pirc.gov.scot for consideration, approval and inclusion in personnel files and for inclusion in the PIRC’s Register of Interest if applicable.

 If you have any queries on how the Code will operate, then please raise them in the first instance with your line manager.
 Alternatively, the Head of Corporate Services will be happy to provide any help or advice on interpretation.